aqw1772/MyCSSIProject/README.md

 ## My GitHub Section

 This section was added to GitHub as practice.
+Editted locally